ajithabhks/sigmt/README.md

 ## How to use test data

-Test data is given in `data` folder.
+Test data is given in `data` folder in the repository.
 Give path to `data` folder in the `main_script.py` file for the testing purpose.
 Else download complete site data using the link https://devapps.ngri.res.in/patro/TEST.zip

 ## Downloads
 * Download sample MT data for testing: https://devapps.ngri.res.in/patro/TEST.zip